foxox/nzconfigtools/README.md

 # changemode.py
 Changes the mode (M/A/S/P/Auto) of a user settings file (U1/U2/U3).
+This also invokes fixcrc.py on the file to update its CRC.

 Example command: